Have you received any of the following LinkedIn messages…

 6. Asking to follow you on Facebook, Twitter, etc.

 Many LinkedIn users are not active on Facebook, Twitter or Instagram.
-Asking them to follow you on any of those platforms is a waste of time.
+Asking them to follow you or your business on any of those platforms is a waste of time.

-If you want them to follow you on other platforms, find them on those platforms and engage with them there.
+If you want your prospects to follow you on other platforms, find them on those platforms and engage with them there.

 7. Writing overtly personal messages